 A false story has circulated that George Reeves was hired to play detective Milton Arbogast and filmed a few of his scenes with the rest of the cast just a week before his death.
 There is no truth to this rumor whatsoever.
 Reeves died on June 16, 1959, almost two months before Alfred Hitchcock decided to make a film of "Psycho" and exactly one year before the June 16, 1960 date when the film had its world premiere in New York.
 Work on the script began in October, 1959, four months after Reeves's death.
 Filming began in November, 1959, five months after Reeves's death.
 At the time of Reeves's death, Hitchcock was on a world tour promoting North by Northwest (1959).
 (Source: "The Dark Side of Genius: The Life of Alfred Hitchcock," by Donald Spoto.)
 George Reeves did not live long enough to even know a film of "Psycho" was planned, much less actually appear in it.

 At the end of the film, a policeman hands Norman a blanket.
-The policeman is played by Ted Knight (uncredited).
+The policeman holding the door for that officer was played by Ted Knight (uncredited).
 Ted Knight went on to a career, mostly in TV.
 He is best known as playing the character of "Ted Baxter", the newscaster on the "Mary Tyler Moore" show in the 70's.

 The trivia items below may give away important plot points.